New Patients 757-216-9914

 What Is Plaque?

-How Plaque Forms
+How Does Plaque Form?

-Several factors contribute to plaque buildup:
+Here are some factors that contribute to plaque buildup:

 Cavities